darrylwest/cryptor/server/README.md

 * [ ] replace the cert/key file define with attrs in Config; add to CLI --cert <file> --key <file>
 * [ ] cmake? use AI to generate based on text from Makefile and cryptor.cpp
 * [ ] error handling
+* [ ] refactor repo to put server at top level and html below

 ###### 2024.12.10 | dpw